Mr. Driller (video game): Sequels and legacy

 Mr. Driller was met with a long series of sequels and spin-offs for several platforms.
 The first of these, aptly titled Mr. Driller 2, was released for arcades in 2000 and followed by a Game Boy Advance port a year later, adding multiplayer and new gameplay mechanics.
 Mr. Driller G was released for both arcades and the PlayStation in 2001 for Japan only, adding a story mode and new characters, including Dig Dug series protagonist Taizo Hori.
 A Game Boy Advance game, Mr. Driller A, was released in Japan in 2002, featuring support for the GameCube - Game Boy Advance link cable peripheral, which could be used for Mr. Driller: Drill Land for the GameCube, also released in 2002.
 Mr. Driller Drill Spirits was released as a launch title for the Nintendo DS in Japan and North America in 2004, and in Europe in 2005.
 Mr. Driller Aqua, an aquatic-themed spin-off, was released for Japanese mobile phones in 2006.
 An Xbox 360 sequel, Mr. Driller Online, was released in 2008.
 Two digital-only sequels, Mr. Driller W and Mr. Driller: Drill Till You Drop, were released in 2009.

 Protagonist Susumu Hori would make multiple cameos in later Namco video games.
 He appears as a playable character in the arcade game Star Trigon, and as a supporting character in Dig Dug: Digging Strike, where he would assist the player in sinking parts of the island.
 The PlayStation Portable version of Pac-Man World Rally adds Susumu and his dog Puchi as playable characters, alongside Mappy.
 Susumu is also an unlockable character in the Game Boy Advance game Family Tennis Advance and as part of the "Namco Stars" baseball team in the iOS title Famista Dream Match.
 Susumu also appears in the now-defunct browser game Namco High, simply known as "Mr. Driller".

-In 2022, Mr. Driller was added as part of the premium collection for PlayStation Plus.
+On June 13, 2022, the PS1 version of Mr. Driller was released digitally for PlayStation 4 and PlayStation 5.